MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/preview-ltsc2024/install-ltsc-preview.md

 #### Installation location

-The preview products are installed on the system drive, which is usually the C:\ drive.
+Preview products are installed on the system drive, which is usually the C:\ drive.
 The installation location can’t be changed.

 #### Apps installed

-Microsoft Office LTSC 2024 for commercial Preview includes Access, Excel, OneNote, Outlook, PowerPoint, Skype for Business, and Word.
-You can control which are apps are installed, for example by using the [ExcludeApp element](../office-deployment-tool-configuration-options.md#excludeapp-element).
+Microsoft Office LTSC 2024 for commercial preview includes Access, Excel, OneNote, Outlook, PowerPoint, Skype for Business, and Word.
+You can control which apps are installed, for example by using the [ExcludeApp element](../office-deployment-tool-configuration-options.md#excludeapp-element).

 #### Internet connectivity

-After you download the installation files, internet connectivity isn’t required to install Office LTSC 2024 for commercial Preview.
+After you download the installation files, internet connectivity isn’t required to install the Office LTSC preview.
 Internet connectivity is required if you're using MAK activation, but not for KMS activation.
 After activation, internet connectivity isn't required to use the preview products.

-## Install Office LTSC Preview by using the Office Deployment Tool
+## Install Office LTSC preview by using the Office Deployment Tool

 The [Office Deployment Tool](https://www.microsoft.com/download/details.aspx?id=49117) (ODT) is a free download from the Microsoft Download Center.
-We recommend that you always download and use the most current version of the ODT.
+It's recommended that you always download and use the most current version of the ODT.
 The ODT is used to download and install Office products, such as the preview products, that use the Click-to-Run installation technology.

 After downloading the file, run the self-extracting executable file, which contains the Office Deployment Tool executable (setup.exe).